 By far, the most “American” aspect of the B.N.A.
 Act was its establishment of a federal union of divided legislative powers, rather than a “legislative union” or unitary state in the fashion of the United Kingdom.
 But unlike the American Constitution, which had enumerated only the federal powers and left the states with all residual authority, the B.N.A.
 Act enumerated federal and provincial powers based on a model of coordinate sovereignty.
 The provinces were provided with generous powers – including the exclusive power to regulate property and civil rights – but were precluded from enacting law in relation to certain subjects – most notably criminal law – and were thus limited in the extent to which they could oppress minority populations.
 The provinces could not have introduced slavery even if they had been so inclined, and similarly would have been constitutionally incapable of enacting the segregation and anti-miscegenation laws that characterized many U.S. states until the mid-20th century.

 The result was a Constitution that was truly “British” and “North American.”
 The new Canadian state fostered the American ideals of egalitarian democracy, while retaining British traditions and institutions that had proven themselves over time – the true embodiment of “ordered liberty.”

 And it worked.
-Canada may be one of the youngest nations in the world, but we are one of the oldest constitutional states.
+Canada may be one of the youngest nations in the world, but it is one of the oldest constitutional states.
 While much of the rest of the world has been mired in civil wars, revolutions and other disruptions to constitutional government, Canada has remained remarkably stable, prosperous and free over the last century and a half.
 There are many reasons for this – and we should certainly not downplay our generous landmass, proximity to the friendly and powerful United States, or relative isolation from conflict zones – but much of this good fortune lies in our fidelity to the principles underlying the B.N.A.
 Act.